 All teachers carry out informal observational assessments of pupils that inform their future planning.
 These are recorded on the year group PE assessment sheets which are then passed onto the next teacher at the end of the year.
-In the Summer term teachers use their on-going assessment to form a summative assessment for each child which is recorded on the School's Pupil Tracker Online.
+In the Summer term teachers use their on-going assessment to form a summative assessment for each child which is recorded on O-Track (the school's online assessment record).